The Short Answer

 What About the Payment Network?

-Discover operates its own payment network, and some investors wonder whether the fee-based network business changes the verdict — after all, fee-based payment networks like Visa and Mastercard are generally considered halal.
+Discover operates its own payment network, and some investors wonder whether that fee-based network business changes the verdict.
+Network operators such as Visa and Mastercard differ from card-issuing lenders, but their own facilitation and financial screens must still be evaluated rather than assumed halal.

 It does not.
-Unlike Visa and Mastercard — which are pure-play payment networks that earn fees and do not lend — Discover is primarily a lender that also happens to run a network.
+Unlike network-centric companies such as Visa and Mastercard, Discover is primarily a card-issuing lender that also runs a network.
 The dominant share of revenue and profit comes from interest income on the loans it issues.
 The network is a smaller component of an interest-centric business.

 Halal Alternatives